myneur/ClimateChangeViz/README.md

 Maximum temperatures from the summer months: June-August.

 This is an early discovery.
-The max temperature aggregation is yet to be reviewed and compared with measurements.
+The max temperature aggregation is yet to be reviewed.

 ## Where are the projections from?